Caravan (Caravan album)

 Caravan is the debut album by the British Canterbury scene and progressive rock band Caravan.
-It was released by Verve Forecast in January 1969 and was the group's only album for the label.
+It was released by Verve Forecast in January (UK) and February 1969 (USA) and was the group's only album for the label.

 Background

 The album was the result of the band borrowing equipment from Soft Machine (who were touring the U.S. at the time with Jimi Hendrix and using his backline), producing "an unusually mature musical statement".
 The album was released in stereo and mono, in both the United States and United Kingdom, but failed to reach chart hit status.

 Track listing

-All tracks credited to Sinclair, Hastings, Coughlan & Sinclair except where noted.
+All tracks credited to Richard Coughlan, Pye Hastings, Dave Sinclair & Richard Sinclair except where noted.